tauntz4/android-sample/README.md

 android-sample
 ==============

-A sample app for Android
+A sample app for Android.